otrv4/otrv4/otrv4.md

 Non-Interactive-Auth message, but prior to sending it.
 For this, the
 participant:

-* Rotates the ECDH keys and brace key by using the already derived `our_ecdh` and `our_dh`.see
+* Rotates the ECDH keys and brace key, see
   [Rotating ECDH keys and brace key as sender](#rotating-ecdh-keys-and-brace-key-as-sender) section.
-  The already derived ECDH public key will be the 'Public ECDH Key' for the message.
-The already derived DH public key will be the 'Public DH Key' for the message.
+  The derived ECDH public key will be the 'Public ECDH Key' for the message.
+  The derived DH public key will be the 'Public DH Key' for the message.
 * Calculates the shared secret `K = KDF_2(K_ecdh || brace_key)`.
 * Derive new set of keys:
   `root_key[i], chain_key_s[i][j] = derive_ratchet_keys(sending, root_key[i-1], K)`.